zhenyasav/fx/README.md

 ## Currently Supported Scenarios:

+- Developer can add a Teams manifest and routines to validate, package, and deploy it to Teams Developer Portal
+- Developer can add an idempotent AAD app registration
+- Developer can add a tunneling function
 - Developer can add a Teams custom tab feature via `fx add teams-tab` to any existing web app and obtain the ability to F5 directly into the Teams client via the `fx dev` command.
 - Developer can scaffold a new package in the repo using a template they can control